-2. Children previously in care outside of England or Wales who ceased to be in care because they were adopted.
+2. Children with an Education Health & Care Plan.

-- 3. Children who, with their immediate families are regular worshippers at St Marys Church of England Church, Uttoxeter or The Heath Church, Holly Road. - 4.
-Children with siblings who will be attending St Marys CE (A) First School at the time of admission. - 5.
-Children who reside in the catchment area at the time of admission. - 6.
-Children of staff. - 7.
-Children who, with their immediate families, are regular worshippers at another Christian Church. - 8.
-Children who have been baptised at St Marys Church of England Church, Uttoxeter. - 9.
-Children who have been baptised at another Christian Church. - 10.
-Children living closest to the school measured by a straight line distance from home address to the main entrance using the Local Authority Geographical Information System.
+3. Children who, with their immediate families are regular worshippers at St Marys Church of England Church, Uttoxeter or The Heath Church, Holly Road.

+4. Children with siblings who are attending St Marys CE (A) First School at the time of admission.

+5. Children who reside in the catchment area at the time of admission.

+6. Children of staff.

+7. Children who, with their immediate families, are regular worshippers at another Christian Church.

+8. Children who have been baptised at St Marys Church of England Church, Uttoxeter.

+9. Children who have been baptised at another Christian Church.

+10. Children living closest to the school measured by a straight line distance from home address to the main entrance using the Local Authority Geographical Information System.